top of page

 Celebrating new energy, ideas, and service.

 We’re thrilled to welcome the newest members of the Palo Alto/University Rotary Club: community-minded leaders who bring fresh ideas, diverse experiences, and a shared spirit of service.
 Each of them strengthens our mission to connect, serve, and make a lasting difference.
-Please take a moment to meet these inspiring individuals and join us in celebrating their arrival to our Rotary family.
+Please take a moment to meet these inspiring individuals and join us in celebrating their arrival in our Rotary family.

 Alteya Stern